 Have ya ever been in the middle of typin' a super important email on your iPhone and just wish your keyboard could read your mind?
 I mean, who wouldn't want their keyboard to just get what they're tryna say?
 As someone who's been testin' AI keyboards since they first hit the app store, I've seen the good, the bad, and the straight-up weird ones.

-In 2025, AI keyboards aren't just fancy add-ons anymore - they're basically essential tools for anyone who wants to write better and faster on their iPhone.
+In 2026, AI keyboards aren't just fancy add-ons anymore - they're basically essential tools for anyone who wants to write better and faster on their iPhone.
+With the integration of advanced GPT-4o models and real-time contextual understanding, these keyboards have become indispensable productivity partners.
 But which one deserves that precious spot on your screen?
 Let's dive into the best AI keyboard options that'll make you sound like a pro, even when you're just thumbin' away on the toilet.
 (We all do it, don't pretend you don't.)

 What exactly makes a keyboard "AI-powered" anyway?
 And why should you care?
 These are questions I get asked all the time, and lemme tell ya, there's more to these smart keyboards than just autocorrect on steroids.